kylestephens-labs/dental-review-mvp/docs/misc/prove_enforcement_8_paths/tasks.md

 If you want, I can output micro-prompts for any subset (e.g., T12, T17a, T23, T30/T30b) so you can paste them into Cursor exactly as “one task at a time.”

-Need to revisit the feature flag lint and commit size
+### misc notes

-I have successfully implemented Option A: Replace MCP Enforcement with Prove Quality Gates.
+-Need to revisit the feature flag lint and commit size